About This Report

 PURPOSE OF REPORT

-The Department of State's Performance and Accountability Report for Fiscal Year 2003 (Report) provides performance and financial information that enables Congress, the President, and the public to assess the performance of the Department relative to its mission and stewardship of the resources entrusted to us.
+The Department of State's Performance and Accountability Report for fiscal year 2005 (the PAR) provides program results and financial information to help Congress, the President, and the public assess the Department's performance relative to our mission and stewardship of resources entrusted to us.
 The PAR also provides readers a sense of the Department's highest priorities in the conduct of U.S. foreign policy, and our strengths and challenges in implementing programs that pursue the President's foreign policy agenda.

 - Chief Financial Officers Act of 1990

 - Improper Payments Information Act of 2002

 The Department continues to improve the relevance and efficacy of our performance measures and targets.
 The Department's Office of Strategic and Performance Planning employs experienced performance management analysts who provide training, guidance and support to more than forty planning coordinators based in regional and functional bureaus throughout the Department of State.
 The bureau planning coordinators work directly with senior leadership, program managers and technical experts to review and evaluate performance measures to ensure they best capture the President's highest foreign policy priorities and focus on high-level outcomes.

 During FY 2005, the Department intensified efforts to streamline the total number of indicators used to track performance and improve the utility of our planning measures and targets.
 Throughout the year, we reviewed our performance management plan and continued to replace weak indicators and imprecise targets with measures that better serve Department leadership in tracking progress toward achieving our highest-level objectives and strategic goals.
 Explanations for specific changes made to individual performance measures can be found in the PAR's Appendix.

 The Performance Section